andrewblance/Thank-U-Next/README.md

 The code requires a few major improvements, and a few more minor ones.
 These include:
 * make it so when you scroll of the screen you die - for now just respawn at the top-left of screen (DONE)
 * need to have seperate end-game and you-died screens, as the restart button should do different things in either context
-* Add collision with "dangerous" tiles
+* Add collision with "dangerous" tiles (DONE - could be fine tuned a lil though)
-* add lives/ death animation/ invulnerability after respawn
+* add lives/ death animation/ invulnerability after respawn (DONE)
 * add health bar/ lives bar/ etc (DONE)
 * Add collision with enemies
 * Add bullets and enable collisions with them